baselsayeh/Openvpn-easyrsa/doc/EasyRSA-Readme.md

 This document explains how Easy-RSA 3 and each of its assorted features work.

-If you are looking for a quickstart with less background or detail, an implementation-specific Howto or Readme may be available in this (the `doc/`) directory.
+If you are looking for a quickstart with less background or detail, an implementation-specific How-to or Readme may be available in this (the `doc/`) directory.

 Easy-RSA Overview